8 Squarespace SEO Tips You May Have Missed

 Unfortunately, Squarespace’s implementation of schema is missing some required fields, and produces errors in others.
 Someday, it will clean up all the problems with schema markup on its sites.
 But it hasn’t happened yet.

-As of this writing, several different schema types on Squarespace websites, including Event and Article schema, produce errors in the structured data testing tool and sometimes provoke disturbing emails from Google if you have a Google Search Console account, which you should.
+As of this writing, several different schema types on Squarespace websites, including Event and Product schema, produce errors in the structured data testing tool and sometimes provoke disturbing emails from Google if you have a Google Search Console account, which you should.

 Let’s not overdramatize this.
 Schema is a matter of growing but still fairly limited importance for SEO.
 It’s a small ranking factor, if at all—though this is a matter of some dispute.